asreview/asreview/docs/source/lab/about.rst

 which selects the most likely relevant record based on a minimum training dataset.
 The active learning cycle is repeated until the annotator is sufficiently confident they have seen all relevant records.
-Thus, the machine learning model is responsible for ranking the records and the human provides the labels, this is called `Researcher-In-The-Loop (RITL) <https://asreview.ai/blog/active-learning-explained/>`_.
+Thus, the machine learning model is responsible for ranking the records, and the human provides the labels.
+This is called `Researcher-In-The-Loop (RITL) <https://asreview.ai/blog/active-learning-explained/>`_.

 It allows the screening of large amounts of text in an intelligent